Coreopsis auriculata L.

 Bloom Time: Spring to early summer

-Coreopsis auriculata is a stoloniferous, short-lived, herbaceous perennial that typically grows in a dense, bushy, slowly-spreading clump up to 18 inches (45 cm) tall.
+Coreopsis auriculata is a stoloniferous short-lived herbaceous perennial that typically grows in a dense, bushy, slowly-spreading, up to 18 inches (45 cm) tall clump.
 Mostly basal, hairy, petioled, ovate to elliptic leaves are deep green and up to 3 inches (7.5 cm) long.
-Each leaf has a distinctive pair of small lateral lobes at the base of the blade which resemble the shape of mouse ears.
-Daisy-like flowers are up to 2 inches (5 cm) wide and have 8 yellow rays (each having a three-lobed apex) surrounding a yellow center disk.
+Each leaf has a distinctive pair of small lateral lobes at the base of the blade.
+Daisy-like flowers are up to 2 inches (5 cm) wide and have eight yellow rays (each having a three-lobed apex) surrounding a yellow center disk.
 Flowers bloom primarily from spring to early summer atop upright flower stalks.

 USDA hardiness zone 4a to 9b: from −30 °F (−34.4 °C) to 30 °F (−1.1 °C).